-The Galaxy A50 was quite popular for a large part of this year and to keep the ball rolling, Samsung has launched an upgraded Galaxy A50s with improved hardware, 48MP sensor led cameras, tweaked design, and more prominently a more feature-rich software.
+The Galaxy A50 was quite popular for the better part of this year and to keep the ball rolling, Samsung has launched an upgraded Galaxy A50s with improved hardware, 48MP sensor led cameras, tweaked design, and upgraded software.
+(Samsung Galaxy A50s हिंदी में पढ़िए)

-All the added muscle should keep the phone relevant for more time to come and help it compete against the burgeoning competition from Chinese brands.
-Is the Samsung Galaxy A50s up for the task?
-We have had some hands-on experience with the phone and will share our initial thoughts in the Galaxy A50s first impression that follows.
+All the added muscle should keep the mid-range Samsung phone relevant for more time to come and help it compete against the burgeoning competition from Chinese brands.

 Samsung Galaxy A50s Price and specifications